25Ericcheong/node-fundamentals/README.md

 - `path.normalize()` will try to calculate actual path, when it contains relative specifiers
 - Note that `resolve` nor `normalize` will check if path exists

+### Reading Files

+- Using `fs.readFile()` method while passing it a file path, encoding and callback function that will be called wiwth the file data (and error if it fails)
+- Worth noting all three `fs.readFile()`, `fs.readFileSync()` and `fsPromises.readFile()` read fill content of the efile in memory before returning data.
+If files are big, there will be big impact on memory consumption and speed of execution of program.
+As such, better option is to read the file content using **streams**.

 # Useful Node Modules

 ## nodemon